ncuskey/silver-umbrella/README.md

 ## Extensibility

 The tool is designed for easy extension:
+- Custom dictionary parser with 500K+ word support
-- Hunspell/LanguageTool adapters already integrated
+- LanguageTool grammar checking already integrated
 - Add POS-based rules for advanced grammar checking
-- Integrate with larger dictionary databases
+- Integrate with additional dictionary databases
 - Add support for additional languages
+- WASM-based spell checking can be added for advanced features

 ## References